MoisesBarbera/Data-analysis-/README.md

 A case scenario of a small business predicting its expected revenue depending on the temperature on a given day (data IceCream.csv)

 ###  4. ML_Brast_Cancer_Classification.ipynb
 A Machine Learning study step by step on how to classify cancer diagnosis in malignant or benign basedd on the input characteristics.
-Data provided from Sklearn.
+Data provided by Sklearn.
 The study also shows how to improve a Machine Learning model by introducing normalisation and selection of best parametres.

 ### Covering topicts on: